-All reasonable efforts must be made to locate patients to determine and report their ongoing status.
-This includes follow up with persons authorised by the patient as noted above.
+- 1. Withdrawal/change in participant level: If a patient's level of participation changes throughout the trial, a study discontinuation form must be completed.
+This form informs MASC Trials of the change in participation level and assists with data monitoring.
+Please refer to the operations manual for details instructions. - 2.
+Lost to follow-up All reasonable efforts must be made to locate patients to determine and report their ongoing status.
+This includes follow up with persons authorised by the patient including family members or other medical professionals.
 Lost to follow up is defined by the inability to contact the patient after a minimum of three documented phone calls, faxes, or emails as well as lack of response by the patient.
 All attempts should be documented in the patient's medical records.
 If it is determined that the patient has died, the site will use permissible local methods to obtain the date and cause of death.
 If after all attempts, the patient remains lost to follow up, then the last known alive date as determined by the investigator should be reported and documented in the patient's medical records.